Barcelona Travel Guide & Essential Tourist Information 2023

 It’s not an exact science but let’s try a few of these suggestions:

-- Couples: Gracia (quiet, full of romantic squares and relaxing cafes)
+- Couples: Gracia (quiet, full of romantic squares and cool cafes).

-For a more in depth analysis of Barcelona neighbourhoods keep reading on in this guide.
+For a more in depth analysis of Barcelona neighbourhoods keep reading on my Barcelona guide.

 How to Book

 Since I haven’t stayed in a lot of places I go with Booking.com.